tudace/tuda_latex_templates/README.md

    - Improved implementation of the headline option
    - Add information on package dependencies
  * v1.11 (2019-09-25) bugfixes + smaller adjustments to simplify usage
+ * v1.20 (2019-10-xx) Enhancements for exercise sheets/exams and pdfa-mode
+   - Switch pdfa-mode to PDF/A-2b and enforce Type1 for valid documents
+   - add tudaexercise.cls and corresponding demo file
+   - documentation enhancements